-August 8, 2023
+October 24, 2023

-RE: REQUEST FOR PROPOSALS FOR CONSTRUCTION ADMINISTRATION AND INSPECTION SERVICES
+RE: REQUEST FOR PROPOSALS FOR CONSTRUCTION MANAGEMENT AND INSPECTION SERVICES

-The City of Colusa, California is pleased to invite your company to participate in the solicitation process for construction administration and inspection services for the Walnut Ranch Sewer Main Line and Septic Tank Abandonment Project.
+The City of Colusa, California is pleased to invite your company to participate in the solicitation process for construction administration and inspection services for the Walnut Ranch Water Main Line and Project.
 The details of the requested service are provided in the Request for Proposals that follows.

 If you are interested in participating, please forward three (3) hard copies of your proposal or PDF email to: